erickhun/blog/content/posts/investing-from-taiwan.md

 **Can I send NTD/TWD to Interactive Brokers?** No, you'll need to convert first your NTD to [USD, EUR, HKD, etc...](https://www.interactivebrokers.com/en/index.php?f=3185#:~:text=For%20each%20IB%20account%2C%20you,%2C%20SEK%2C%20SGD%20or%20USD.), and then do the wire transfer.
 It should be doable from any Taiwanese banks.
 I like keeping most of my cash in USD or EURO, so I can avoid any currency exchange fees.

 **Is there a way to send money from Taiwan to Interactive Broker for free?** There is no straightforward way to send money from Taiwan to Interactive Brokers, but here some tips:
-- Taipei Fubon Bank was the cheapest way I've found to fund the IB account located in the US that is accessible to the most people in Taiwan.
+- [Taipei Fubon Bank](https://www.fubon.com/banking/personal/) is the cheapest way I've found to fund your Interactive Brokers account located in the US that is accessible to the most people in Taiwan.
-- However, since IB use Citibank, you could take advantage of the ["Global Transfer"](https://www.citibank.com.tw/sim/en/globalbanking/citizen.htm).
+- However, since [**Interactive Brokers**](https://www.interactivebrokers.com/referral/eric990) use Citibank, you could take advantage of the ["Global Transfer"](https://www.citibank.com.tw/sim/en/globalbanking/citizen.htm).
 On the website: "Foreigners and the people with Citi company account can't apply for Citibank Global transfer service."
 I wasn't successful at getting the Citibank free transfer option, even with a 3 years ARC.
 I however heard foreigners friends that already has a Citibank abroad could get that feature.
 - If you're from Europe,  a hacky way would be to get your money in [N26](https://n26.com/), and "withdraw" your money in Interactive brokers for free.

 ## Tax in Taiwan